 Disclosure of information to third parties

-We will not disclose your Personal Data to third parties except in the case where we believe in good faith that we are required to disclose it in order to comply with an applicable law or other statutory requirement.
+We will not disclose your Personal Data to third parties except in the case where we believe, in good faith, that we are required to disclose it in order to comply with an applicable law or other statutory requirement.
 We may provide Non-Personal Data to third parties, where such information is combined with similar information of other users of our website.
 For example, we may inform third parties regarding the number of unique users who visit our website.
 We use website developers to provide our service.
 They are not permitted to share any information without the express permission of Youth 2000 Ireland.

 Updating, verifying and deleting personal data

-You may inform us of any changes in your Personal Data, and in accordance with our obligations under the Data Protection Acts 1988 and 2003 we will update or delete your Personal Data accordingly.
+You may inform us of any changes in your Personal Data, and in accordance with our obligations under the Data Protection Acts we will update or delete your Personal Data accordingly.
 To find out what Personal Data we hold on you, to request a copy of your personal data or to have your Personal Data updated, amended or removed from our database, please contact us at email@example.com.
-Any such data subject requests may be subject to the prescribed fee.
+Any data subject requests may be subject to a prescribed fee.

 Your Personal Data is held securely by Youth 2000 Ireland.
 The nature of the Internet is such that no data transmission over the Internet can be guaranteed to be 100% secure.
 However we will take all reasonable steps (including technical and organisational) to protect your personal data.

-If problems arise, users may contact Youth 2000 Ireland by phone, post and e-mail as displayed in the “Contact us” section of our website.
+If problems arise, users may contact Youth 2000 Ireland by phone, post or e-mail as displayed in the “Contact us” section of our website.

 Changes to the website privacy statement